Updated: June 27, 2026

-This page includes technical disclosure details on how Pigeon encrypts messages, what the server stores, and what Pigeon structurally cannot produce in response to a legal order.
-The intended audience is privacy- or security-conscious users, security researchers, journalists, and practitioners.
+This page is a technical disclosure of how Pigeon encrypts data, what the server stores, and what the architecture structurally prevents the server from accessing.
+The intended audience is privacy-conscious users, journalists, and practitioners.

 Every message in Pigeon is encrypted with AES-256-GCM under a per-chat key that never leaves the sender's or recipient's device.
 The server stores only opaque ciphertext it cannot decrypt.
-Sender identity, chat association, group membership, display names, and encryption keys are not server-side fields as they exist only inside the encrypted payload.
-A subpoena to Pigeon or its infrastructure provider yields account email address, ciphertext messages and/or files, device public keys (public by definition), push tokens, subscription plan, and storage usage counters.
-Nothing else is structurally available to produce.
+Sender identity, chat association, group membership, display names, and encryption keys are not server-side fields — they exist only inside the encrypted payload.
+The only data structurally available on the server is account email address, ciphertext messages and/or files, device public keys (public by definition), push tokens, subscription plan, and storage usage counters.

 The following table shows what data we store on our server for each message sent.
 We don't store the sender of any message or any chat details so we only know your account received an indecipherable (to us) message at a certain time but not who sent it or what chat it was sent from.